The Curse of Competency: Why Being Good at Your Job Can Trap You

 She paused, looking genuinely confused by the question.
 “What’s the difference?”

-*(Note: Maya is a composite of many clients I’ve worked with over the years.
-Her name and identifying details have been changed for confidentiality.)*
+(Note: Amy is a composite of many clients I’ve worked with over the years.
+Her name and identifying details have been changed for confidentiality.)

 This is the curse of competency.
-It is the trap that catches brilliant, capable, high-achieving women.
-When you are good at everything—from strategic planning to emotional labor to logistical execution—the world will gladly let you do everything.
+It is the trap that catches brilliant, capable, driven women.
+When you are good at everything — from strategic planning to emotional labor to logistical execution — the world will gladly let you do everything.

 But just because you can carry the weight of the world doesn’t mean you should.

-To understand why a woman like Maya cannot stop doing everything for everyone, we have to look at the foundation of her proverbial house of life.
+To understand why a woman like Amy cannot stop doing everything for everyone, we have to look at the foundation of her proverbial house of life.

 Hyper-competence is rarely just a personality trait.
 In my clinical experience, it is almost always a trauma response, specifically rooted in childhood parentification.

-Parentification occurs when a child is forced to take on the role of an adult, either practically (managing the household, raising siblings) or emotionally (becoming the confidant or caretaker for a parent’s emotional needs).
+Parentification occurs when a child is forced to take on the role of an adult — either practically (managing the household, raising siblings) or emotionally (becoming the confidant or caretaker for a parent’s emotional needs).
+The child learns that their safety and belonging depend on their utility.

 To create stability, you stepped up.
 You became the “mature one.”
 You anticipated needs before they were voiced.
 You solved problems before they became crises.
 You learned that your value in the family system was directly tied to your utility.